-On the other hand, when responding to the petition, you might propose different assets and debts allocation and address a wide range of family law issues such as alimony and child custody.
+On the other hand, when responding to the petition, you might propose different assets and debt allocation and address a wide range of family law issues such as alimony and child custody.
 Some states allow for grounds for divorce like adultery, abandonment, and emotional and physical cruelty.
 You are allowed to respond to or allege grounds of your own in your answer.

 Other states allow people to file for divorce based on irreconcilable differences or irretrievable breakdowns of the marriage.
 If one party believes the marriage cannot be repaired under any ground, the other party’s opinion won’t make any difference in the petition.

 What To Do Before Filing For Divorce?

 It is advisable to gather all the documentation and relevant information that concerns financial records, inventories, and community property as well as estimations on the amount of child support and alimony required.
 It is advisable to work with an attorney from the start of the process as an experienced lawyer will be able to guide you through the necessary documents needed.